'SNL' portrays Robert Mueller in 'The Bachelor' break-up parody

 Strong's character, for the record, isn't looking for love.
 She's more interested in revelations that could potentially force President Donald Trump out of office — whether it’s evidence of collusion with Russia or his alleged affair with porn star Stormy Daniels.

-"I've been struggling a little bit over the last few months just, like trying to figure this whole thing out and like grasp everything, and the reality is that I don't — I don't think that I can give you everything that you want right now, you know, and I think you sense that,” McKinnon’s Mueller tells Strong.
+"I've been struggling a little bit over the last few months just, trying to figure this whole thing out and, like, grasp everything.
+And the reality is that I don't — I don't think that I can give you everything that you want right now,” McKinnon’s Mueller tells Strong.

 "So ... what, you don't have Trump on collusion?"
 Strong’s character asks.